ddrohan/web-app-dev-labs/lab_1.md

 This lab will introduce you to your 1st Angular app - **Donation**

-It won't actually do much :smile:
+It won't actually do much :smile:,